guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 > CircleCI helps you ship better code, faster.
 To kick things off, you'll need to add a config.yml file to your project, and start building.
 After that, we'll start a new build for you each time someone pushes a new commit.

-It comes pretty much all set for you, we usually want to use Linux Operating System and the version 2.0 - For the language, they don't have Official C++ Support, but we can use it anyway.
-If you want to, you go on *Other* and submit C++ as a language request.
+It comes pretty much all set for you, we usually want to use Linux Operating System and the version 2.0.

 Now we have to do as Circle CI says:

-> Create a folder named .circleci and add a fileconfig.yml (so that the filepath be in .circleci/config.yml).
+> Create a folder named .circleci and add a file config.yml (so that the filepath be in .circleci/config.yml).

 Unfortunately, there isn't a sample `config.yml` file for our project settings, so I will guide you through it.
 If you aren't very familiar with .yml files, I suggest that you [read more](http://yaml.org) about it.
-Also, if you aren't very familiar with docker or containers, I suggest you [to be](https://www.docker.com). *Please, consider learning more about Docker, we will be using it but we won't be using nearly 1% of its capacities, As you can read on docker's main page: Build, Ship, and Run Any App, Anywhere - Pretty powerful, eh?*
+Also, if you aren't very familiar with docker or containers, I suggest you [to be](https://www.docker.com). *Please, consider learning more about Docker.
+As you can read on docker's main page: Build, Ship, and Run Any App, Anywhere - Pretty powerful, eh?*

-#### Configuring with the config.yml file
+#### The config.yml file

 For testing in the Circle CI, a docker container is used, we are going to use the image *debian:stretch*, which is a simple Linux Image with few functionalities, so we are going to need to install what we are effectively going to use: **sudo**, **gcc and g++** and, finally, **cmake**.

 Every .yml file begins with the current version, which for this case is `version 2`.

-Now we need to define our **jobs**, a job is a task executed on the continuous integration environment.
+We need to define our **jobs**, a job is a task executed on the continuous integration environment.
 We will call our job *build* and, for this simple  scenario, we are going to do everything in this job.
 The build job needs to have a defined docker image and its steps are:

 1. Installing SUDO
 2. Installing GCC and G++